 - Access to specialist equipment and funding for children with additional needs

-- Participation in local networks and links to community services
+- Facilitation and participation in local networks and links to community services

 - Online resources that support good practice